Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 This magnetic map was created using the PFSS – Potential Field Source Surface – model, a model of the magnetic field in the sun’s atmosphere based on magnetic measurements of the solar surface.
 The underlying image was taken in extreme ultraviolet wavelengths of 171 angstroms.
 This type of light is invisible to our eyes, but is colorized here in gold | IMAGE CREDIT: NASA/SDO/AIA/LMSAL

 Although the origin of a flare’s energy is well known, the mechanisms that cause it are yet unknown.
-It’s not obvious how the particles’ magnetic energy is transformed to kinetic energy, or that some atoms can be accelerated.
+It’s not obvious how the particles’ magnetic energy is transformed into kinetic energy or that some atoms can be accelerated.

 ●⫸ Intensity & Measurement

-A solar flare is a powerful burst of electromagnetic radiation that occurs in the Sun’s atmosphere.
-Flares are common in active regions, and they are frequently followed by coronal mass ejections, solar particle events, and other solar events.
+A solar flare is a powerful burst of electromagnetic radiation in the Sun’s atmosphere.
+Flares are common in active regions, and coronal mass ejections, solar particle events, and other solar events frequently follow them.

 A clear observable solar storm needs an energy release of around 1020 joules, whereas a large event can emit up to 1025 joules.
 Although they were first discovered in the visible electromagnetic spectrum, particularly in the hydrogen H-alpha emission line, they can currently be identified from radio waves to gamma rays.

-There is also a device called a magnetometer that can detect minor changes in the Earth’s magnetic field induced by the solar storm.
-The intensity of the geomagnetic storm is measured by the US National Oceanic and Atmospheric Administration‘s G-scale, which ranks storms from G1 to G5 with G1 being the weakest and G5 being the strongest.
+A magnetometer device can also detect minor changes in the Earth’s magnetic field induced by solar storms.
+The intensity of the geomagnetic storm is measured by the US National Oceanic and Atmospheric Administration‘s G-scale, which ranks storms from G1 to G5, with G1 being the weakest and G5 being the strongest.

 Following an 11-year cycle, the frequency of solar flares fluctuates from several per day when the Sun is extremely ‘active’ to less than once per week when the Sun is ‘dormant.’
 Flares of a larger size are less common than flares of a smaller size.